grafana/grafana/docs/sources/panels-visualizations/visualizations/logs/index.md

 ## Supported data formats

-The logs visualization works best with log-type datasets such as queries from data sources like Loki, Elastic, and InlfuxDB.
+The logs visualization works best with log-type datasets such as queries from data sources like Loki, Elastic, and InfluxDB.

 You can also build log-formatted data from other data sources as long as the first field is a time type followed by string, number, and time fields.
 The leading time field is used to sort and timestamp the logs and if the data contains other time-type fields, they’re included as elements of the logged record.